fenago/machine-learning/lab_guides/lab_1.md

 datasets, experimented, until finally some very pretty mental pictures started appearing.
 But it doesn’t have to be that hard for you.
 You can learn more easily without having to deal with the math from the start.
 Especially since the increasing sophistication of ML tools removes much of the math burden.
-My goal with this book is to make machine learning fully understandable to every human, and this book is a step on that journey, that I’m very happy you’re taking with me!
+My goal with this course is to make machine learning fully understandable to every human, and this course is a step on that journey, that I’m very happy you’re taking with me!

 ![](./images/1.png)